 Energizing Our Lives

 Even as the global energy mix is in transition, oil and gas will continue to supply more than half the world's energy for decades to come.
-From lifting people out of poverty to innovating more efficient technologies, from addressing community needs to reducing environmental impacts, from providing energy to support a growing world economy and population to finding new non-combustion uses for petroleum—SPE members are making major contributions that add value to people's lives.
+From lifting people out of poverty, innovating more efficient technologies, and addressing community needs to reducing environmental impacts, providing energy to support a growing world economy and population, and finding new non-combustion uses for petroleum, SPE members are making major contributions that add value to people's lives.

 As part of SPE's 2018 Strategic Plan we want to share the stories of our members and their companies about all of the ways that what we do improves the lives of regular people across our planet.
 This page and the "Fueling Progress" blog are our starting point for increasing understanding of the positive aspects of the oil and gas industry.

 Have a story you'd like to tell?
 Email us at email@example.com.